 Hyperscale Job Sync feature has the following limitations:

 - 1. Pre and post-script import from the Continuous Compliance Engine to Hyperscale Engine is not supported. - 2.
-Import of Kerberos and Custom JDBC drivers connector-based making job is not supported. - 3.
-The Hyperscale Compliance Engine does not support jobs with multi-column (MC) algorithms.
-Therefore, inventory details need to be modified before the export from the Continuous Compliance Engine or dataset info needs to be updated after the import into the Hyperscale Engine.
+Import of Kerberos and Custom JDBC drivers connector-based making job is not supported.

 Configuration settings